-Now on the flip side a permanent employee might look cheaper but what you’ve got to factor in is: Base salary for a similar skill set lets say £60k, holiday pay (including bank holidays), sick pay, maternity/paternity pay, employers national insurance, pension contribution, employers’ liability insurance, equipment.
-If you tot all these up it’s a considerable amount to pay year in year out.
+Now on the flip side, a permanent employee might look cheaper but what you’ve got to factor in is the base salary for a similar skill set let's say £60k, holiday pay (including bank holidays), sick pay, maternity/paternity pay, employers national insurance, pension contribution, employers’ liability insurance, equipment.
+If you tot all these up it’s a considerable amount to pay year in and year out.

-Looking back, that £65k doesn’t look a huge price to pay for a well implemented system does it?
+Looking back, that £65k doesn’t look like a huge price to pay for a well-implemented system, does it?

 A couple of questions you may have …

 Q: Can contractors deliver my whole project for me?

 A: Yes.
 It’s not unheard of for a contractor, or a group of contractors, to successfully deliver a project by themselves.